emkis/Environment/for-warp/readme.md

 ## Configuring Warp
-As Warp doesn't have any configuration file, so we need to manually set some things.
+As Warp doesn't have a configuration file, so we need to manually set the configs.

-To enable our custom prompt:
+To enable a custom prompt:
 - Open Warp
 - Press `Command + p` then search for the option "Enable Honor User's Custom Prompt"
 - Press enter
-- Done ✅

-To set our custom theme:
+To set a custom theme:
 - Press `Command + p` then search for the option "Open Theme Picker"
 - Press enter
-- Set your theme, I'm using "Dracula"
+- Set your theme (I'm using "Dracula")
-- Done ✅

-Finally, to set our custom font:
+Finally, to set a custom font:
 - Press `Command + p` then search for the option "Open Settings"
 - Press enter
 - Go to the Appearance
 - Set the Terminal font to "FiraCode Nerd Font"
 - Set the font size to 17
 - Set the line height to 1.25
-- Done ✅

 ## Done
 After all these steps, everything should be ready and working as expected, enjoy ✨.